 The EVM Layer Extends Findora’s Reach

 At the beginning of 2022, Findora’s EVM layer and Prism Transfer had just launched, becoming the first dual-chain network in Web3.
-The EVM layer allows Findora to extend privacy functions to other ecosystems, and in 2022 it capitalized on the development.
+The EVM layer allows Findora to extend zk functions to other ecosystems, and in 2022 it capitalized on the development.

 The Rialto Bridge connects Findora to Ethereum and BNB Chain, Findora works with Ledger Wallet and MetaMask, and the first ecosystem dApps were launched through it.
 Discreet Labs is working to increase its efficiency before more dApps a deployed on it through the Grants Program.

 To increase the efficiency and decentralization of the EVM, Discreet Labs worked with the community to deploy v0.3.35 to mainnet in December.
 The most significant upgrade of the year, v0.3.35 raised the number of validators participating in consensus (and earning rewards) to 100 and increased the TPS.